Don’t Find Yourself Up the Creek Without a Paddle! Find Boat Insurance Today!

 Should I Bother with Boat Insurance?

-In most states, boat insurance is optional.
+In most states, including Oklahoma, boat insurance is optional.
 As of 2021, only Arkansas and Utah have watercraft insurance requirements based on the amount of horsepower your motor has.
-Depending on where you store and launch your boat, some marinas might have their own requirements.
+Depending on where you store and launch your boat, some marinas in the Tulsa region might have their own requirements.

-If you’ve taken out a loan for your boat, or if your boat is a rental, boating insurance is almost always required as a part of the agreement.
+If you’ve taken out a loan for your boat in Tulsa, or if your boat is a rental, boating insurance is almost always required as a part of the agreement as well.

-Despite the fact that boat insurance isn’t necessarily a requirement, it’s always recommended.
-Boats are a large expense and boating always comes with a risk.
-It would be incredibly easy to lose your boat entirely, along with the money you put into it, all due to one accident.
+Despite the fact that boat insurance isn’t necessarily a requirement in Tulsa, it’s always recommended.
+Boats are a significant investment, and boating always comes with a certain level of risk.
+Tulsa, being located near the Arkansas River and various lakes, provides ample opportunities for boating enthusiasts to enjoy the water.
+However, accidents can happen, and it would be devastating to lose your boat entirely, along with the money you put into it, due to a single mishap.

 What About in the Off-Season?